Nocrex/tf2-image-crash-fix/README.md

-# Linux fix for Decal Crashers
+# Linux fix for Objector/Decal crash
 ## WARNING: I CANNOT CONFIRM THAT THIS IS SAFE, IF YOUR ACCOUNT GETS VAC-BANNED DON'T BLAME ME

 I have no idea how VAC actually determines cheats on Linux, so use at your own risk.
 For this reason I will also not be providing binaries.

+GitHub issue about the exploit: https://github.com/ValveSoftware/Source-1-Games/issues/5603

 Usage
 ---